 From another research study

-Other location or person (Specify___________)
+Other location or person (Specify (not someone’s name)___________)

 I prefer not to answer

 If participant chose more than one option in OT-6, loop back to ask OT-8 for each option.

 OT-9.
 People use home HIV tests for many different reasons.
 In the past 12 months, did you use the home HIV test(s) for any of the following reasons: Check all that apply.